decentraland/ethalarm/README.md

   "type": "object",
   "properties": {
     "ok": {
-      "description": "Whether the request was successful or not", "type": "bool"
+      "description": "Whether the request was successfull or not", "type": "bool"
     },
     "error": {